dustywhite7/Econ8310/SlidesCode/8 - From ResNet to LeNet.md

 - Block structure: (Convolution/ReLU, 1x1 Convolution/ReLU, 1x1 Convolution/ReLU) + Pooling
 - Innovation: 1x1 Convolutions allow for connections across channels, creating more deeply connected networks without overwhelming memory constraints

 ---

+# Convolutions and Channels

+So how does the connection happen?

+When we use convolution across multiple channels, we add up all of the values at the same coordinates across each channel, so that we are **combining** the knowledge of each channel (which might be a color or a feature, depending on where in the network we are)

+---